Obarun/66/doc/66-troubleshooting.md

 ## Reading more than the tail of a log

-`66 status foo` shows only the last few lines, but the `--print` (`-p`) option prints as many as you ask for — pair it with `--options logfile` to show just the log:
+`66 status foo` shows only the last few lines, but the `--print` (`-p`) option prints as many as you ask for — pair it with `--field logfile` to show just the log:

 ```
-66 status --options logfile --print 1000 foo
+66 status --field logfile --print 1000 foo
 ```

 The full, rotated history also lives on disk in `%%system_log%%/foo/` (root) or `%%user_log%%/foo/` (regular user).
-If the log is TAI64N-stamped, pipe it through `s6-tai64nlocal` for readable timestamps.
+If the log is TAI64N-stamped, pipe it through a TAI64N timestamp converter for readable timestamps.

 ## Where to go next